inspircd/docs/docs/3/modules/classban.md

 ### Description

-This module adds the `n:` extended ban which check whether users are in a connect class matching the specified glob pattern.
+This module adds extended ban `n:` which check whether users are in a connect class matching the specified glob pattern.

 ### Configuration